lighting the park with The Friends of Blackstone and Franklin Square

-The Friends of Blackstone and Franklin Squares and the Washington Gateway Main Street announced this week that creative lighting displays will be unveiled for parks this spring.
+The Friends of Blackstone and Franklin Squares and the Washington Gateway Main Street announced this week that creative lighting displays will be unveiled for parks this year.

 Jennifer Effron of Washington Gateway Main Street said the lighting is a cooperative effort with all of the groups and the Neighborhood Association to create a better environment after dark.
 She said it piggy-backs on an effort started last year in Franklin Square where dramatic, colored lighting was used temporarily to brighten the mood.